-Measure out 1 tablespoon Part B. Mix the two parts together thoroughly, scraping the walls and bottom of the cup to free any unmixed resin.
+Measure out one tablespoon Part B. Mix the two parts together thoroughly, scraping the walls and bottom of the cup to free any unmixed resin.
 Repeat mixing in a second cup.

-Pinch the lip of the cup to create a pouring spout to help you pour into the cavities.
+Pinch the tip of the cup to create a pouring spout to help you pour into the cavities.

 Pour a little resin into several cavities.
-You only want to partially cover the bottom of them.
+You only want to cover the bottom of them partially.

 Your mold should look something like this.
 Leave the resin to set for 15 minutes.

 Measure out 1/4 ounce of Part A resin in a clean cup.
-Color it with 3 drops of blue alcohol ink.
+Color it with three drops of blue alcohol ink.

 Combine the color thoroughly into the resin.
-Measure out 1/4 ounce of Part B hardener and mix the two parts together according to the package instructions.
+Next, measure out 1/4 ounce of Part B hardener and mix the two parts together well.

-Pour a little of the blue resin into the empty cavities and then pour the rest into the cavities with pink resin.
+Pour the blue resin into the empty cavities and pour the rest into the holes with pink resin.
 Leave the resin to set up for about 15 minutes.

-Mix more batches of pink and blue resin as needed to fill the cavities.
+Mix more batches of pink and blue resin to fill the cavities.
 Leave the resin to cure.

 Once the resin has cured, twist the mold to help release the resin from the silicone.
-Then, press each of the cavities from the bottom of the mould to push the pieces out of the mold.
+Then, press each of the cavities from the bottom of the mold to push the resin necklace pieces out of the mold.

 Use an emery board to file the sharp edges.

-Select the pieces you’d like to use in your necklace.
-Measure 5/16” from the top of each piece and place a mark halfway between the front and back with the permanent marker.
+Select the resin pieces you’d like to use in your necklace.
+Then, measure 5/16” from the top of each piece and place a mark halfway between the front and back with the permanent marker.

 Drill a hole from side to side on each piece.